clasqm/yabasiclibs/clasquinator/README.md

 + **MakeDirDlg$**(title$, text$, start$) - Create a directory.
     + Same as *GetDirDlg$()* but allows user to type a new filename so that it can be created.
     + Will not allow duplicate filenames to be selected.
+    + Now works in windows, but there are display bugs to work out.

 + **MakeFileDlg$**(title$, text$, start$) - Create a file.
     + Same as *GetFileDlg$()* but allows user to type a new filename so that it can be created.
     + Will not allow duplicate filenames to be selected.
+    + Now works in windows, but there are display bugs to work out.

 + **MenuDlg**(title$, menustring$, level, mainmenustring$) - Create a one-line menu of options for the user to choose from.
     + The value *title$* is the title on top of the widget.